awesome-workshop/docker-singularity-hats/_episodes/17-buildah-and-podman.md

 # Buildah

-So, we just said that Podman is a drop-in replacement for Docker and has image building capabilities.
+We just said that Podman is a drop-in replacement for Docker and has image building capabilities.
 Why then do we need Buildah?
 Well, in fact Podman uses the same code as Buildah to do its image building, but contains a subset of Buildah's functionality.
 Buildah, can be used on its own, without Podman and contains a superset of image creation and management features.
-While you can still use Dockerfiles to tell Buildah what to build, the most powerful way to interact with Buildah is by writting Bash scripts.
+While you can still use Dockerfiles to tell Buildah what to build, the most powerful way to interact with Buildah is by writing Bash scripts.
 There are a few additional points you should keep in mind:

 1. Buildah gives the user finer control of creating image layers and the ability to commit many changes to a single layer.
 2. Buildah's `run` command is like a Dockerfile's `RUN` command, not Docker or Podman's `run` command.
-This is because Buildah is mean't for building images.
+This is because Buildah is meant for building images.
 Basically, you're telling Buildah how to build an image, not how to run it.
 3. Buildah can actually create images from scratch, meaning you start with nothing ... yes.
 This is useful for creating lightweight images containing only the packages needed in order to run your application.
 4. Buildah makes OCI compatible images by default, but it can also produce other image formats.
 5. Buildah runs as an unprivileged user.
 Big win for security!